What is a reference check?

 8. Don’t Ask Close-ended questions

-You want to frame the questions you ask in a way that doesn’t lead the former supervisor answering the questions to a specific answer.
+You want to frame the questions you ask in a way that doesn’t lead the former supervisor to answer the questions in a vague way.

 An example of what not to ask would be “John got along with his coworkers correct?”
 Instead, frame the question as “How did John interact with fellow team members”?